sulu-cmf/sulu/UPGRADE.md

 The image formats URL requires an exact filename match to retrieve the correct image format.
 Old versions will be redirected to the new version and any non-matching filenames will now return a 404 error.

-### Setting the Webspace `Environment` in the constructor
+### Cleaning up the environment use in the webspaces

 The call to `Environment::setType()` should be replaced with a call to the constructor with the correct environment.
+Using the `Url::getEnvironment()` and `Url::setEnvironment()` functions is deprecated.
+Use the environment of the `Portal` instead.

 ## 2.6.3